Sarah-HA-2021/Genetic-Approach-for-Optimizing-Ensembles-of-Classifiers/README.md

 ## Warm up
 ### Ensemble Learning
-As we have seen during our course, ensemble learning is a machine learning technique that combines several base models in order to produce one optimal predictive model.
+Ensemble learning is a machine learning technique that combines several base models in order to produce one optimal predictive model.

 ## Problem  this paper is solving
 It is common in the research on this topic to select by hand :